fepalemes/image-edge-detection/README.md

 # Image Edge Detection

-Java edge detection application with the possibility of using the filters: Sobel, Roberts and Laplacian.
+Java edge detection application with the possibility of using the filters: Prewit, Sobel, Roberts and Laplacian.

 ```
     ______________              ____________  ________________  _____